GIGABOOST.AI

 • How Are Founders Finding Thesis Matches Today?

-The most successful founders in 2026 are using "Synthetic Intelligence" to replace manual research.
-They no longer spend 40 hours a week on LinkedIn; they act as the "Closer" for an automated acquisition stack.
+The most successful founders in 2026 use "Synthetic Intelligence" to replace 40 hours a week of manual research — they act as the "Closer" for an automated acquisition stack, not the researcher.
+They no longer spend hours on LinkedIn looking for signals; they review ranked shortlists generated by AI.

-They start by identifying their "High-Probability" list using specific, credible details like 340,000+ investor profiles and the 25 fit factors mentioned earlier.
+They start by identifying their "High-Probability" list using GIGABOOST.AI's matching engine across 340,412+ investor profiles.
 They don't just "find" investors; they "rank" them.
-Platforms like GIGABOOST.AI automate this by running the entire outreach campaign — personalized emails sent from your own email domain and LinkedIn warming before cold outreach.
+The platform runs the entire outreach campaign — personalized emails sent from the founder's own email domain and LinkedIn warming before cold outreach.

 Put these strategies into action